Breaking Correlation Shift via Conditional Invariant Regularizer: Related Works and Preliminaries

-The first equality in \eqref{eq:data structual} obviates the mismatch between $Q\in\cP$ caused by label shift which is unrelated to spurious correlation.
-More discussions of it are left in Appendix \ref{subsec: label shift}.
-The second equality in \eqref{eq:data structual} means that the conditional distribution of data is invariant across training and test distributions, given the class label and spurious attributes.
-The invariance is reasonable as the unstable spurious correlations are all contained in the joint distribution of $Y$ and $Z$.
+\end{definition} Our definition characterizes the distributions with correlation shift.
+The first equality in \eqref{eq:data structual} obviates the mismatching caused by label shift (i.e., $P_{Y}\neq Q_{Y}$) which is unrelated to spurious correlation.
+More discussions of it are in Appendix \ref{subsec: label shift}.
+The second equality in \eqref{eq:data structual} states the invariance of conditional distribution of data, given the class label and spurious attributes, which is reasonable as the unstable spurious correlations are decided by the joint distribution of $Y$ and $Z$.
 Finally, since